tobegit3hub/hotpatch/README.md

 ## Quickstart

-We can run the pre-built binary with the preload library to change the properties at any time.
+We can run any pre-built binary with the preload library to change the properties at any time.

 ```
 # For Linux